Margsaniel/htxemergencycoders/README.md

 In general, Buffalo Bayou started receeding around 9-10-2017 (16 days later).

-This water gauge data for this is in the water_gauge_elevation.csv file.
+The water gauge data for this is in the water_gauge_elevation.csv file.

-The social media relationship to this flooding data would be quite interesting.